THE BEIGE'S EL ÁNGEL EXTERMINADOR: Some Early Reviews and FAQs

 But why The Beige?

-While the band was developing its musical identity, it would change its name for each show.
-The bandmates eventually decided they needed a name that lasted more than a week, since people perhaps wanted to know who the hell these musicians were.
-"We need something neutral," someone said.
+While the band was developing its identity, it would change its name for each show.
+"We need a neutral name," someone said.
 Someone else shot back, "The Beige," and they all laughed.
 Although the name started as a joke, a couple of the bandmates have since tried to take credit for it.
-Lazier souls might look at the name "The Beige" and draw the easy preconception about its sound but, as The Georgia Straight says, "The Beige is anything but bland."
+Lazier brains might look at the name "The Beige" and draw the easy preconception about its sound but, as The Georgia Straight says, "The Beige is anything but bland."
 The more you listen, the more colours you'll hear.
 Also, astronomers have found that the colour of the universe is beige.

 What kind of songs are on El Ángel Exterminador?

-- King George: A funky conflation of the Bush years, floating slums and trains to Surrey.
+• King George: A funky conflation of the Bush years, floating slums and trains to the suburbs.